-Furthermore, it is necessary to say that this Infinite Being is an absolute singularity whose existence alone is intrinsic and independent.
-In other words, there can only be one truly Infinite Being who exists intrinsically, without beginning or end.
-It is impossible for two truly infinite beings to co-exist.
-For, if there were more than one, neither of them would truly be infinite.
+Furthermore, it is necessary to say that this Unlimited Being is an absolute singularity whose existence alone is intrinsic and independent.
+In other words, there can only be one truly Unlimited Preexistent and Essential Being who exists intrinsically, without beginning or end.
+It is impossible for two truly unlimited beings to co-exist.
+For, if there were more than one, neither of them would truly be unlimited.
 There would be a point where the existence of the one would stop and the other would begin.
-Therefore, if there were two, they would of necessity be limited and therefore dependant upon a higher, truly infinite and singular being to bring them into being.
-Therefore, we must say that the Infinite Being we are speaking of is an absolute singularity.
-In other words, only this Singular Infinite Being truly exists, in a way which is intrinsic and independent of any other existence.
-He is alone, and all other beings do not exist intrinsically, but are, rather, dependant on His existence for their existence.
-This means that relative to His existence, they do not have an existence, even after having been brought into being.
-(Now, it must be pointed out that the use of the masculine gender in reference to this Singular Infinite Being is in no way to be taken as being sexist.
-Rather it is the result of the constraints of human language, which is the only means of communication at our disposal.
-Obviously, as will be explained shortly, in chapter three, this Being is beyond body or form, and is therefore also beyond gender.
-Nevertheless, we only have three possible options of terms which may be used to reference this Singular Infinite Being: It, He or She.
-We cannot use the term "it" for that would imply a being which is inferior to us.
-Of the two remaining terms, "He" is the more appropriate because in the relationship between the Singular Infinite Being and the Universe, He is the source of existence and we are the recipients.
-This parallels the biological relationship between male and female in that the male is the source of the seminal drop of life and the female is the receptacle.)
+Therefore, if there were two, they would of necessity be limited and therefore dependent upon a higher, truly unlimited and singular being to bring them into being.
+Therefore, we must say that the Unlimited Being we are speaking of, is an absolute singularity.
+In other words, only this Singular Unlimited Preexistent Intrinsic and Essential Being truly exists, in a way that is intrinsic and independent of any other existence.
+He is alone, and all other beings do not exist intrinsically, but are rather, dependent on His existence for their existence.
+This means that relative to His existence, they have no existence, even after being brought into being.2